catalystneuro/cohen-u01-to-nwb/src/kim_lab_to_nwb/conversion_notes.md

 # data(6,:) is 2-photon frame synchronization signal (1 pulse corresponds to 1 frame)
 # data(7,:) is behavior camera signal (1 pulse corresponds to 1 frame)
 # data(8,:) indicates the start of a stimulus (it is empty in this example)

+# Questions for the meeting on 2024-11-06
+* The data that you shared with us? is this associated with a paper? is this something you are interested on sharing on dandi?
+What are the expectations of the code
+* The tiff format, what kind of microscope is it?
+Scanimage?
+If you could send me the model that would be useful.
+* How is the stimuli presented?
+That is, I have two images, are they presented on time?`